-You may not be up for knitting all forty-three colors, but our Cotton Pure 3-Skein Bundles are just the ticket for knitting nine washcloths in three pretty colors.
+You may not be up for knitting all forty-three colors, but a trio of Cotton Pure is just the ticket for knitting nine washcloths in pretty colors.
 The perfect summertime knit, keep your stack of Close Knit Washcloths close by or gift them to your closest friends! -Laura

-- A Cotton Pure 3-Skein Bundle.
-This Bundle includes three skeins of Purl Soho’s Cotton Pure, 100% cotton, and comes in eight color combinations (pictured below).
-One skein of Cotton Pure has enough yarn to make three washcloths, and one Bundle has enough yarn to make nine washcloths.
+- A trio of Cotton Pure.
+We’ve selected our favorite groupings of three skeins of Purl Soho’s Cotton Pure, 100% cotton, in eight color combinations (pictured below).
+One skein of Cotton Pure has enough yarn to make three washcloths, and one trio has enough yarn to make nine washcloths.

 - US 6, straight or circular needles

 28 stitches = 4 inches in stitch pattern

 Finished Dimensions: 7 x 7 inches

 How to Slip Stitches